Don't wait for a weekend! Cheeky midweeky deals >

 Maraetai section trail info and insider tips:

-• For a short easy ride suitable for the whole family, the Mangakino suspension bridge is just 4.7km from the Mangakino lakefront.
-Ride there and back, then visit the Bus Stop cafe along the lakefront for an ice-cream or coffee and make the most of the autumn sun with a cool down swim in the lake and play on the pontoon.
+For a short easy ride suitable for the whole family, the Mangakino suspension bridge is just 4.7km from the Mangakino lakefront.
+Ride there and back, then make the most of the autumn sun with a cool-down swim in the lake.

-You can access this trail from the Mangakino lakefront or Whakamaru Dam (10 minute drive from Mangakino).
+Getting there: You can access this trail from the Mangakino lakefront or Whakamaru Dam (10-minute drive from Mangakino).

 The trail can be split across two days with an overnight stop at the halfway point and is typically ridden north to south, starting at Pureora and finishing in Ongarue.
 Thirty-five bridges were constructed along the Timber Trail, including eight suspension bridges - three of which are more than 100 metres long.

-Start the Tongariro River Trail at the Turangi i-SITE and use the underpass under SH1 to join the trail at Taupahi Reserve.
-Heading south you'll pass over the Major Jones Bridge where you can be sure to spot a fisherman wading below in the famous Major Jones fishing pool, trying his luck at reeling in a shining Rainbow Trout.
-At the southern end of the trail you will reach the Red Hut Bridge, don’t forget to look down for trout swimming in the Red Hut Pool.
-Once you snap a photo here, head along the trail on the far side of the river back towards Turangi town.
+Heading south, you'll pass over the Major Jones Bridge, where you can be sure to spot a fisherman wading below in the famous Major Jones fishing pool, trying his luck at reeling in a shining Rainbow Trout.
+At the southern end of the trail, you will reach the Red Hut Bridge, don’t forget to look down for trout swimming in the Red Hut Pool.
+Once you snap a photo here, head along the trail on the far side of the river back towards Tūrangi town.

 Tongariro River Trail info and insider tips: